Housing in Guelph: A housing strategy for Guelph

 Serving our community’s diverse housing needs

-Housing is a top priority for Guelph.
+Improving housing supply is a top priority for Guelph, and is identified as a priority in Guelph’s Strategic Plan.
 Housing forms the basis of our neighbourhoods and plays an important role in health and overall well-being.
 It can provide a sense of identity, belonging and social support.
-The City is working to ensure that residents’ housing needs are met, in order to deliver on our community vision of a vibrant, inclusive community for all.
+The City is working to ensure that residents’ housing needs are met to deliver on our community vision of a vibrant, inclusive community for all.

 The City’s role in housing